 Nursing Spectrum/Gannett Foundation Lectureship Award

-Sponsored by Nursing Spectrum and the Gannett Foundation, this award recognizes individuals selected by the AACN Board who have made noteworthy contributions to higher education and/or health care.
-Awardees are asked to share pragmatic insights with deans by presenting at the AACN Spring Annual Meeting.
+Sponsored by Nursing Spectrum and the Gannett Foundation from 2004-2014, this award recognized individuals selected by the AACN Board who made noteworthy contributions to higher education and/or health care.
 See Past Award Winners.

 Created in 2003, the Corporate Citizen Award was created to recognize outstanding contributions made by private companies and organizations in support of professional nursing education, practice and research.
 Typically, this contribution must benefit a minimum of three AACN member schools with baccalaureate and/or graduate nursing programs.
 Special consideration will be given to corporate citizens that demonstrate a minimum, sustained commitment of $10 million or greater.
 For more details on the award criteria and nomination process, click here.